-This project is aimed to present a unique bio-inspired robotic system equipped with desired powerful functions for underwater infrastructure inspection.
-To this aim, various fundamental technical issues would be addressed both in theory and methods.
-A novel robotic system will be developed with a unique bio-inspired structure design to ensure sufficient mobility and stability in dynamic underwater environments; and robust adaptive and fault tolerant control will be particularly investigated considering special underwater environment with limited visibility, potential complicated vortex or turbulence, and limited and inaccurate sensor information.
-Moreover, underwater navigation and localization will be preliminarily investigated potentially with robotic group coordination and communication regulation, and feasible fault detection and diagnosis with potential discontinuous and lost data records will also be preliminarily studied as well for underwater structural inspection application.
+This project is aimed to present a novel bio-inspired robotic system equipped with desired powerful functions for underwater infrastructure inspection.
+To this aim, various fundamental technical issues are addressed both in theory and methods.
+A novel robotic system is systematically developed with a new bio-inspired structure design to ensure sufficient mobility and stability in dynamic underwater environments.

-After one year investigation, a prototype of a novel bio-inspired omni-directional swimming three-tail robot (BIODTTRot) are designed and tested in a swimming pool.
-It is shown that this BIODTTRot is a unique design of fish-like robots, of high mobility, high agility and high stability in water environment, which can achieve multiple motion modes mimicking different aquatic animals, including

-(1) Fast rotation without turning radius;
+After two-year investigation, several prototypes of a novel bio-inspired omni-directional swimming three-tail robot (BIODTTRot) are designed and tested in a swimming pool.
+It is shown that this BIODTTRot is a unique design of fish-like robots, of high mobility, high agility and high stability in water environment, which can achieve multiple motion modes mimicking different aquatic animals, including fast rotation without turning radius, Omini-directional movement in 3-D environment, Free switching among single-tail with two tails as steering, double-tail with one tail for steering, or triple tail propulsion modes, Diving or suspension in the water like an octopus or jellyfish and so on.